Monitor and revoke personal access tokens

 When personal access tokens are disabled for a workspace, personal access tokens cannot be used to authenticate to Azure Databricks and workspace users and service principals cannot create new tokens.
 No tokens are deleted when you disable personal access token authentication for a workspace.
 If tokens are re-enabled later, any non-expired tokens are available for use.

 If you want to disable token access for a subset of users, you can keep personal access token authentication enabled for the workspace and set fine-grained permissions for users and groups.
-See Control who can create and use tokens.
+See Control who can create and use personal access tokens.

 Warning